Topological characterization of canonical Thurston obstructions: Introduction

-We believe that these results will help in proving that both the canonical decomposition of a branched cover and the geometrization thereof can be found algorithmically.
+We believe that the results of this article will also help in proving that both the canonical decomposition of a branched cover and the geometrization thereof can be found algorithmically.
+This will lead, in particular, to an algorithm that can check equivalence of two Thurston maps.

-{\bf Acknowledgments.} This article is based on the results from my PhD thesis \cite{thesis}.
-I thank all the people who helped and motivated me, including Dima Dudko, Adam Epstein, Sarah Koch, Daniel Meyer, Kevin Pilgrim, Dierk Schleicher.
-This research was financially supported by the Deutsche Forschungsgemeinschaft.
+{\bf Acknowledgments.} This article is based on the results from the author's PhD thesis \cite{thesis}.
+I thank Dima Dudko, Adam Epstein, John Hubbard, Sarah Koch, Misha Lyubich, Daniel Meyer, Kevin Pilgrim, and Dierk Schleicher for useful conversations.
+I thank the referee for useful remarks and suggesting a shorter proof for Theorem~\ref{thm:2222obstruction}.
+This research was partially supported by the Deutsche Forschungsgemeinschaft.